-Tuckpointing refers to the process of filling in the masonry gaps or holes between existing brick and mortar with fresh mortar.
-Ensuring that the new mortar color matches the old mortar color is part of this process.
+It is the process of filling the masonry gaps or gaps between the bricks and the mortar with fresh mortar.
+As part of the process, is to make sure that the new mortar has the same colors as the old one.

 When Is Tuckpointing Necessary?

 It is extremely necessary when your masonry presents symptoms of minor crumbling or cracking.
 Since it is extremely difficult to determine the current condition of the structure with the naked eye, it is advisable to wash it thoroughly and then inspect it.
 Furthermore, if the masonry has minor damage, it is better to intervene rather than let the problem get worse.